youaregod666/IMineOS-TE/README.md

 will get more updates.
 Installer and Updater are Done.

-## how to install EFI

-	pastebin run KCKNwu4t

 ## How to install?

 The easiest way is to use default **pastebin** script.
 Insert an OpenOS floppy disk to computer, insert an Internet Card, turn computer on and type the following to console to install IMineOS: